Magic is always changing.

-Ten years later that remains one of the most memorable games of Magic I have ever played, despite occurring in a tournament where I threw away a 3-0 start to win the princely sum of 9 boosters.
+Ten years later that remains one of the most memorable games of Magic I have ever played, despite occurring in a forgettable tournament where I threw away a 3-0 start and won the princely sum of 9 boosters.

 I’ll be controversial here and state that I miss proactive control.

 Proactive control decks attacked you from an axis you were unprepared for, changed the game’s texture and rules, and turned the game into a puzzle.

 - Could you break out of your opponent’s lock if they established it?